exogen/graphbrainz/schema.md

   # field.
   typeID: MBID

-  # A list of recording entities linked to this entity.
+  # A list of recordings linked to this entity.
   recordings(after: String, first: Int): RecordingConnection

-  # A list of release entities linked to this entity.
+  # A list of releases linked to this entity.
   releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection

-  # A list of release group entities linked to this entity.
+  # A list of release groups linked to this entity.
   releaseGroups(after: String, first: Int, type: [ReleaseGroupType]): ReleaseGroupConnection

-  # A list of work entities linked to this entity.
+  # A list of works linked to this entity.
   works(after: String, first: Int): WorkConnection

   # Relationships between this entity and other entitites.
   relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
 }

 # A connection to a list of items.